-- 6. For a question that reads in a dataset, you are required to submit the dataset too (as part of your deliverable).
-In your html / js code, use a relative path to read in the dataset file.
+- 6. In your html / js code, use a relative path to read in the dataset file.
 For example, since Q3 requires reading data from the q3.csv file, the path should be 'q3.csv' and NOT an absolute path such as "C:/Users/polo/HW1-skeleton/Q3/q3.csv".
-Absolute/local paths are specific locations that exist only on your computer, which means your code will NOT run on our machines when we grade (and you will lose points). - 7.
-You can and are encouraged (though not required) to decouple the style, functionality and markup in the code for each question.
-That is, you can use separate files for CSS, JavaScript and HTML this is a good programming practice in general.
+Absolute/local paths are specific locations that exist only on your computer, which means your code will NOT run on our machines when we grade (and you will lose points).
+Gradescope will provide a copy of the q3.csv dataset using the same directory structure provided in the HW skeleton. - 7.
+Load the data from q3.csv using D3 fetch methods.
+We recommend d3.dsv().
+Handle any data conversions that might be needed, e.g., strings that need to be converted to integer.
+See https://github.com/d3/d3-fetch#dsv submission.html: when run in a browser, it should display a vertical barplot with the following specifications: